-FORM 10-K
+FORM 10-K /A Amendment #1

-[X] ANNUAL REPORT UNDER SECTION 13 OR 15( 1934 (d) OF THE SECURITIES EXCHANGE ACT OF For the fiscal year ended: December 31, 2010 [ ] TRANSITION REPORT UNDER SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT Fo or the transition period from to Commission file number: 000-53605 OptimizeRx Co (Exact name of registrant as Nevada 26-1265381 (State or other jurisdiction of incorporation or organization) 407 6th Street 4000- Rochester, MI, (Address of principal executive offices) 48307 (Zip Code) (Address of principal executive offices) (Zip Code) Registrant's telephone number: 248-651-6568 Securities registered under Section 12(b) of the Exchange Act: Title of each class none Name of each exchange on which registered not applicable Securities registered under Section 12(g) of the Exchange Act: Title of each Common Stock, par if the registrant is a well-known seasoned issuer, as define d in Rule 405 of the Securities Act.
-Yes [ ] No [X] if the registrant is not required to file reports pursuant to S ection 13 or Section 15(d) of the Act.
-Yes [ ] No

-Indicate by check mark

-[X] Indicate by check mark

-Indicate by checkmark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No [ ]

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during the preceeding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [ ] No [X]

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 232.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Yes [ ] No [X]

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+[X] ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended: December 31, 2010 [] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission file number: 000-53605 OptimizeRx Cororation (Exact name of registrant as specified in its charter) 26-1265381 Nevada (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 407 6th Street Rochester, MI, 48307 (Address of principal executive offices) (Zip Code) Registrant's telephone number: 248-651-6568 Securities registered under Section 12(b) of the Exchange Act: Title of each class Name of each exchange on which registered not applicable none Securities registered under Section 12(g) of the Exchange Act: Title of each class Common Stock, par value of \$0.001 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes [] No [X] Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes [] No [X] Indicate by checkmark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes [X] No [] Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during the preceeding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes [] No [X] Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 232.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Yes [] No [X] Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [ ] Accelerated filer [ ] Non-accelerated filer [ ] Smaller reporting company [X]

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [ ] No [X]
+Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes [] No [X]

-State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter. \$5,401,247